NOC-MSM/pyBDY/docs/index_full.md

 It has been developed to uses geographical and depth information from an a source data (e.g. a global ocean simulation) and translate them to a destination NEMO region simulation.
 It makes use of a kdtree approximate nearest neighbour algorithm in order to provide a generic method of weighted average interpolation for any flavour of ocean model.
-The available options are accessed either through a NEMO style namelist.
+The available options are accessed through a NEMO style namelist.

 ---